-- Based on an analysis of data from the cohort of first-time full-time freshmen enrolled at the University in 2000, 78% of students persisted at the University between the first and second year. - While few group differences are observable in the second-year retention rates, Latino students had the lowest retention rate (74%). - Third-year retention among African American students was 59%, while the retention for all other racial/ethnic groups was above 70%. - Fourth-year retention among African American and American Indian students was 59% and 58%, respectively. - 41% of white students, 37% of Asian students, 28% of Latino students, 22% of African American students, and 16% of American Indian students graduated from the University within 4-years. - In general, about 65% of University students have graduated after six years, and the gap between students of color and white students narrows by six years. - Many potential predictors of retention and completion, such as socioeconomic background, family structure, and experiences on campus, are not included in these data.
+- Based on an analysis of data from the cohort of first-time full-time freshmen enrolled at the University in 2000, 78% of students persisted at the University between the first and second year. - While few group differences are observable in the second-year retention rates, Latino/a students had the lowest retention rate (74%). - Third-year retention among African American students was 59%, while the retention for all other racial/ethnic groups was above 70%. - Fourth-year retention among African American and American Indian students was 59% and 58%, respectively. - 41% of white students, 37% of Asian students, 28% of Latino/a students, 22% of African American students, and 16% of American Indian students graduated from the University within four years. - Approximately 64% of University students have graduated after six years, and the gap between students of color and white students narrows by six years.
+However, disparities remain; 65% of white students have graduated

+- after six years, compared to 56% of African American students, 57% of Latino/a students and 40% of American Indian students. - Many potential predictors of retention and completion, such as socioeconomic background, family structure, and experiences on campus, are not included in these data.

-In many ways these data speak for themselves.
-There is no question that Oregon is undergoing rapid and massive sociodemographic change, and the University does not yet reflect these rapidly changing conditions in its student enrollment.
+Oregon is undergoing rapid and massive sociodemographic change, and the University does not yet reflect these rapidly changing conditions in its student enrollment.
 We have maintained relative proportionality in some areas but have yet to catch the curve of rapid growth that we are seeing throughout the state.
 We can and must do better in respectfully accommodating and enhancing our diverse University community, which will continue to diversify in the decades to come.
 Our students must be prepared to live and work in highly diverse and challenging circumstances.